carl-watson/scotentSD.github.io/help.md

 ```

-This will give the correct layout for your post, and use that title for the blog post itself and for it to be listed with the other blog post on the main blog page.
+This will give the correct layout for your post, and use that title for the blog post itself and for it to be listed with the other blog posts.

 If an excerpt marker is defined in the `\_config.yml` file then you can mark a section of the post as the excerpt.
-Everything above the  `<!—more—> `code will be the summary we can see on the main blog page.
+Everything above the  `<!—more—> `code will be the summary we can see on the [list of blog posts](https://scotentsd.github.io/blog-post-list/).
 Anything below can only be seen if you click on the blog post link.

 `<!--more--> `